tmobile/magentaA11y/_checklist-web/snackbar-toast.md

 layout: entry
 title:  "Toast Snackbar"
 description: "How to code and test an snackbar or toast for Web"
 categories: main form

 keyboard:
   tab: |
-    Focus visibly moves in logical order to the toast.
+    Focus visibly moves in logical order to buttons or links inside the toast
   space: |
     Any buttons inside are activated
   enter: |